Kyler Murray rallies the Cardinals past the 49ers, 24-23

 Cardinals: RG Will Hernandez (knee) left in the fourth quarter and didn't return.

-49ers: K Jake Moody (right ankle) left the game in the second quarter after getting hurt on a tackle on a kick return.
+49ers: K Jake Moody left the game in the second quarter with a high right ankle sprain after getting hurt on a tackle on a kick return.
 P Mitch Wishnowsky hit a 26-yard FG at the end of the first half but the Niners opted to go for it in the third quarter on fourth and 23 from the 27. ...
 S Talanoa Hufanga (wrist) also left in the first half.

 Up next